 A bit of cycling in France

 The plan was to put the bikes in the van, drive to various places in France, then ride.
 It had worked in Germany but not this time.
-I've come to the conclusion that generally, the French do not cycle very much.
-I suppose they might somewhere but not where we went.
+I've come to the conclusion that generally, the French don't cycle very much.
+They might like to think so, and they might, somewhere, but not where we went.

 The places we stayed at during almost a month in France: Bayeux (Calvados), Châtelaillon-Plage (Charente-Maritime), Biarritz (Pyrénées-Atlantiques), Cauterets (Hautes-Pyrénées), Sarlat (Dordogne), Loches (Indre-et-Loire), and Calais (one night).
 Cycling the Col du Tourmalet was a must for me.
 We also rode along the coast around Châtelaillon-Plage south of La Rochelle.
 We'd intended to stay on nearby Île de Ré as recommended by my brother but quickly moved on from this ant hill where actually there were many people cycling — it's flat.
 We cycled various published and pleasant routes in Southern Touraine without seeing one single other cyclist, or pedestrian or horse or even hardly a car.
 On one of these rides a dog bit my leg so I went to a hospital.